FOREX-Euro sharply down as Greece crisis deepens, default looms

 "Headline risk remains quite acute, with the focus squarely on Greece," she said.

-The single currency's plunge helped the dollar index, which tracks the greenback against a basket of six major rival currencies, gain about 0.7 percent on the day to 96.111, after earlier rising as high as 96.369, its highest since June 8.
+The dollar index, which tracks the greenback against a basket of six major rival currencies, added about 0.7 percent on the day to 96.170, after earlier rising as high as 96.369, its highest since June 8.

-Adding to the risk-off sentiment, Asian shares tumbled and Chinese markets were highly volatile despite the Chinese central bank's easing measures on Saturday. ]

 "Ahead of the weekend, there seemed to be a market consensus that something would get done for Greece, so it was a rare occasion when the market takes position for the optimistic view," said Bart Wakabayashi, head of foreign exchange for State Street Global Markets in Tokyo.